-‘One Piece’ Chapter 865: Sanji Fights To Stop Assassination Of His Family; Luffy Shows Broken Photo To Big Mom
+‘One Piece’ Chapter 865: Sanji Fights To Stop Assassination Of His Family, Luffy Shows Broken Photo To Big Mom

 A good indication that their plan will succeed is Commander Dogtooth’s reaction.
 Bege’s keen observation noted that Dogtooth, who has the ability to peak a few moments into the future, has gone ashen white.
 Does this mean that Big Mom will finally lose it and become vulnerable in the coming One Piece 865?

-Other exciting events to watch out for are the multiple one-on-one fights that will happen next chapter.
-For instance, Sanji will most likely be fighting a powerful opponent in One Piece Chapter 865, the son of Big Mom, Daifuku Charlotte.
+Other exciting events to watch out for are the multiple one-on-one fights that will happen in the next chapter.
+For instance, Sanji will most likely be fighting a powerful opponent in One Piece Chapter 865: the son of Big Mom, Daifuku Charlotte.

 In the recent chapter, Pudding finally came to her senses and shot Sanji.
 However, Sanji was agile and was able to dodge the bullet.
 Seeing the failure of his sister, Daifuku attacked the groom with the intent to kill him.
-Apparently, Sanji’s death is necessary as it is the prearranged signal for the other Big Mom pirates to massacre the Vinsmokes.
+Apparently, Sanji’s death is necessary, as it is the prearranged signal for the other Big Mom pirates to massacre the Vinsmokes.

 Thus, Sanji will be fighting not only for himself but also for the lives of his family in One Piece Chapter 865.
-In the previous chapter, various member of the Big Mom Pirates had already drawn out their guns and aimed at the back of the Vinsmokes, who were powerless and unable to do a thing as they are restrained and unarmed.
+In the previous chapter, various members of the Big Mom Pirates had already drawn their guns and aimed at the back of the Vinsmokes, who were powerless and unable to do a thing as they are restrained and unarmed.

 Meanwhile, Pedro will be up against another son of Big Mom, Oven Charlotte.
 Just like Sanji and Daifuku, Pedro and Oven’s fight had actually started in the recent chapter when Pedro blocked Oven’s attack, an attack that was probably meant for Capone Bege.
 Capone, on the other hand, will have his hands busy in the coming One Piece Chapter 865 as he tries to counter whatever Dogtooth throws at Luffy as he retrieves the pieces of Mother Caramel’s picture to show to the Yonko.